ming-qiu/theia/README.md

 5. Import the generated SRT files into Resolve
 6. Adjust the size and position of the frame counter

-### `shot-list.py` - _Comprehensive VFX Shot List THIS IS UNDER CONSTRUCTION DO NOT USE_
+### `shot-list.py` - Comprehensive VFX Shot List

-Creates detailed shot and element breakdown with optional ShotGrid sync.
+Creates detailed shot and element breakdown with the option to compare the current edit to the last edit.

 **Quick Usage:**
 ```bash